demisto/content/Packs/CiscoStealthwatch/Integrations/CiscoStealthwatch/README.md

 Scalable visibility and security analytics.
 This integration was integrated and tested with version 7.2.1 of Cisco Secure Network Analytics (Stealthwatch).
-Due to changes in the product API authentication, versions grater than 7.3.2 (including) are currently not supported.
+Due to changes in the product API, versions grater than 7.3.2 (including) are currently not supported.

 ## Configure Cisco Stealthwatch on Cortex XSOAR